DovieW/obsidian-android-sync/README.md

 2. Open the Obsidian app and add your vaults from the repos/Obsidian folder.
 If you're using the Obsidian Git plugin, you should disable it for your Android.
 You can do this in the plugin settings.

 3. Import the "Tasker project" into Tasker.
 Once you import it, I recommend you rearrange the tasks based on [this image](https://raw.githubusercontent.com/DovieW/obsidian-android-sync/master/Tasks_Order.png) for simplicity (to rearrange tasks, hold on a task, then drag).
 You can import the project in 2 ways.
-You can use this [TaskerNet link](https://taskernet.com/shares/?user=AS35m8n3cQwLQVpqM%2Fik6LZsANJ%2F8SkOXbatTM3JXxEQY4KYaxES06TbTgTRcO7ziHKZXfzQKT1B&id=Project%3AObsidian+Syncing), or you can import the .xml file from this repository.
+You can use this [TaskerNet link](https://bit.ly/3Mn7M4S), or you can import the .xml file from this repository.
 You can do that by opening Tasker, and holding down on a project.
 A menu will appear, click "Import Project".
 Now you have to find the .xml file.
 Click "up" a couple times until you can find the "repos" folder.
 In that folder is the obsidian-android-sync folder.
 And the .xml file should be there.

-4. There are 3 types of tasks you have to edit in the project.
+4. There are ~~3~~ 2 types of tasks you have to edit in the project.
     1. Vault launch icons - Create widgets to these tasks so you can jump to a specific vault without having to open the app.
     2. Vault sync tasks - Each vault needs it's own sync task.
 This is to allow multiple vaults to sync in parralel.
-    3. Sync on app exit controller - When you leave the app, this will sync the vault you just left.
+    3. ~~Sync on app exit controller - When you leave the app, this will sync the vault you just left.~~

 5. **Vault launch icons** - There are 2 example tasks (Example and Example2).
 Rename the task to the name of your vault (in this case, you can name it anything technically).
 Then in the task, you'll see a "Variable Set" action, change the value to the **name of the folder** which contains the repository for that vault.

 6. **Vault sync tasks** - These tasks look like this: **Sync Vault - Example**.
 The name must be like that.
 Just replace "Example" with the **name of the folder which contains the repository of your vault (case sensitive)**.
 There is a "Variable Set" action in these tasks as well which has to be modified as well.

-7. **Sync on app exit controller** - This task is a little more complex.
+7. NOT NECESSARY ANYMORE - ~~**Sync on app exit controller** - This task is a little more complex.
 You'll have to modify the "Variable Set" actions, and the "If" actions (if you have more than 3 vaults).
 The CurrentVault variable represents the last vault you opened using a "open vault" task (see step 5).
 Each variable (vault1, vault2 etc.), should have the name (name of the folder - case sensitive) of a vault.
 And each part of the "If", should take care of one vault.
 If you have less than 3 vaults, all you have to do is modify the "Variable Set" actions.
-If you have more, you'll have to add "If" actions.
+If you have more, you'll have to add "If" actions.~~

 8. Give Termux the "Display over other apps" permission.